-Revenue from home fees, home care and day care fees, management fees and rendering of other ancillary services in the ordinary course of business are recognised when services are rendered.
+Revenue from medicare centres and nursing homes fees and ancillary fees in the ordinary course of business are recognised when services are rendered.
 Revenue services in the ordinary course of business is recognised when the Group satisfies a performance obligation ("PO") by transferring control of a promised service to the customer.
 The amount of revenue recognised is the amount of the transaction price allocated to the satisfied PO.